SpiritualForest/servicemanual/README.md

     }
 }
 ```
-Object returned by GET on /api/tasks, which returns an array of MaintenanceTask objects:
+### Object returned by GET on /api/tasks:
+Returns an array of MaintenanceTask objects:
 ```
 {
     _embedded: {